ogontaro/debug-container/CONTRIBUTING.md

 ## Build Image Locally

-To build the image, run the following command: `task build`
+To build the image, navigate to the subdirectory containing the Dockerfile and run the following command: `task build`

 ### Passing Arguments to Docker Build

-To pass arguments to the Docker build, use the following syntax: `task build -- DOCKERF_BUILD_ARGS`
+To pass arguments to the Docker build, use the following syntax: `task build -- DOCKER_BUILD_ARGS`

 For example:
 `task build -- --build-arg HOGE=hello`